dtanony/ADS-Safety-Benchmark-and-Shield/README.md

 - AWSIM-Script client library is available [here](https://github.com/dtanony/AWSIM-Script-Client).
 This library provides Python APIs to interact with the AWSIM-Labs simulator.

-- AW-RuntimeMonitor is available [here](https://github.com/dtanony/AW-Runtime-Monitor).
+- AW-Runtime-Monitor is available [here](https://github.com/dtanony/AW-Runtime-Monitor).
 This monitor essentially consists of two subcomponents:
   - A trace recorder that logs the state (position, velocity, etc.) of the ego vehicle and other objects during simulation, camera videos, ADS internal states (e.g., perceived objects and control commands), etc.
   - A shield for the control module that checks the safety of issued control commands.
 If a command is unsafe, the shield activates AEB.